 Many people have times when relating could be improved, and ups and downs are a normal part of any relationship.
 However if issues keep getting repeated, and stuck patterns are cause problems then you might want to consider counselling.
-Being able to talk things through with someone can help move a relationship out of these patterns and behaviours, and affirm how you might work together with understanding.
+Being able to talk things through with someone can help move a relationship out of these patterns and behaviours, and look at what you might want to change.
 Relationship counselling can also support healthy separation and relationship endings especially if there are children to consider.

 People may come for relationship counselling for the following reasons: